-PHILIPPINE FINANCIAL REPORTING STANDARDS AND INTERPRETATIONS Effective as at January 1, 2016 Adopted Not Adopted Not Applicable IFRIC 15 Agreements for Construction of Real Estate ✓ IFRIC 16 Hedges of a Net Investment in a Foreign Operation ✓ IFRIC 17 Distributions of Non-cash Assets to Owners 1 IFRIC 18 Transfers of Assets from Customers 1 IFRIC 19 Extinguishing Financial Liabilities with Equity Instruments IFRIC 20 Stripping Costs in the Production Phase of a Surface Mine 1 IFRIC 21 Levies ✓ IFRIC 22 Foreign Currency Transactions and Consideration and Advance Consideration Not early adopted SIC-7 Introduction of the Euro SIC-10 Government Assistance - No Specific Relation to Operating Activities 1 SIC-15 Operating Leases - Incentives ~ SIC-25 Income Taxes - Changes in the Tax Status of an Entity or its Shareholders 1 SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease 1 SIC-29 Service Concession Arrangements: Disclosures.
-1 SIC-31 Revenue - Barter Transactions Involving Advertising Services ~ SIC-32 Intangible Assets - Web Site Costs 1
+AND INTE NE FINANCIAL REPORTING STANDARDS CRPRETATIONS s at January 1, 2016 Adopted Not Adopted Not Applicable IFRIC 15 Agreements for Construction of Real Estate ✓ IFRIC 16 Hedges of a Net Investment in a Foreign Operation √ IFRIC 17 Distributions of Non-cash Assets to Owners 4 IFRIC 18 Transfers of Assets from Customers 1 IFRIC 19 Extinguishing Financial Liabilities with Equity Instruments 1 IFRIC 20 Stripping Costs in the Production Phase of a Surface Mine 1 IFRIC 21 Levies ✓ IFRIC 22 Foreign Currency Transactions and Consideration and Advance Consideration Not early adopted SIC-7 Introduction of the Euro ✓ SIC-10 Government Assistance - No Specific Relation to Operating Activities 4 SIC-15 Operating Leases - Incentives × SIC-25 Income Taxes - Changes in the Tax Status of an Entity or its Shareholders 1 SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease ~ SIC-29 Service Concession Arrangements: Disclosures.
+1 SIC-31 Revenue - Barter Transactions Involving Advertising Services 1 SIC-32 Intangible Assets - Web Site Costs 1

-Schedule M. Financial Soundness Indicators As of December 31, 2016
+MANILA JOCKEY CLUB, INC. AND SUBSIDIARIES Schedule M. Financial Soundness Indicators As of December 31, 2016 th EBITDA over interest expense and financing charges on borrowings

-As of and for the Year Ended December 31
+As of and for the Y As of and for the Year Ended December 31

 2016 2015 2014

 Liquidity ratios

 Current ratio (a) 1.09 1.30 1.09

-Interest rate coverage ratio(b) 7.97 11.56 24.26
+Interest rate coverage ratio (b) 7.97 11.56 24.26

 Solvency ratios

-Debt to equity ratio(c) 0.02 0.01 0.02
+Debt to equity ratio (e) 0.02 0.01 0.02

-Asset to equity ratio(d) 1.17 1.14 1.19
+Asset to equity ratio (d) 1.17 1.14 1.19

 Profitability ratio

 EBITDA margin (c) 0.03 0.07 0.23

-(a) Current assets over current liabilities
+" Current assets over current liabilities